BekahHW/BekahHW.github.io/consulting.md

 title: Consulting
 featured_image: /assets/images/pages/consulting.svg
 ---
+## Team & Community Consulting
+### Creating the story that people remember and want to share
 After years as an educator and community builder, I'm bringing my experience as a consultant.

 I specialize in creating clear paths of communication, telling the story of your team, company, or community, and creating strategies that allow for trust, respect, and growth.